-Peggy Rockman Napaljarri who was one of the translators of this story (with other women from Lajamanu) worked on Tracks Dance Companies research project exploring the contemporary dance language that originates from Australian Warlpiri (desert) and Tiwi (Top End) dance forms - Between Foot and Voice.
-Link to this project by clicking here
+Peggy Rockman Napaljarri was one of the translators of this story (with other women from Lajamanu).
+She worked on Tracks Dance Company's research project exploring the contemporary dance language that originates from Australian Warlpiri (desert) and Tiwi (Top End) dance forms - Between Foot and Voice - Photo / Information

 Bardi Bardi (Henry Jakamarra Cook), September 2012

-See this video of a family collecting Yarla at Puyurru
+A family collecting Yarla at Puyurru - Video

 “A family are looking for bush potato, a much-loved favourite.
 Women using tools to dig up the potato show us that it takes great effort to gather it – but, we are told, the expenditure of energy is worth it.”